nais/wonderwall/docs/sessions.md

 Every session has a maximum lifetime.
 The lifetime is indicated by the `session.ends_at` and `session.ends_in_seconds` fields in the session metadata.

-When the session reaches the maximum lifetime, it is considered to be _expired_ or _ended_, after which the user is essentially unauthenticated.
+When the session reaches the maximum lifetime, it is considered to be _expired_, after which the user is essentially unauthenticated.
 A new session must be acquired by redirecting the user to [the `/oauth2/login` endpoint](endpoints.md#oauth2login) again.

 The maximum lifetime can be configured with the `session.max-lifetime` flag.